Florence, 1940 – Rome, 1971

 exhibition catalogue edited by Tornabuoni Art and Luca Massimo Barbero, published on the occasion of Art Basel 2015.
 B/w and colored illustrations, 124 pages, 9,4×11 in, Italian/English and French/English, 2015.

 exhibition catalogue edited by Tornabuoni Art and Luca Massimo Barbero, published on the occasion of Art Basel 2015.
-B/w and colored illustrations, 368 pages, 9,4×11 in, Italian/English, 2015.
+B/w and colored illustrations, 368 pages, 9,4×11 in, Italian/English and French/English, 2015.

 Il Dado è tratto.
 Arte contemporanea italiana oltre la tradizione